marcojakob/code.makery.ch/collections/library/greenfoot-kara-en.md

   - text: Deutsch
     link: /library/greenfoot-kara/de/
     icon-css: fa fa-fw fa-globe
+  - text: Français
+    link: /library/greenfoot-kara/fr/
+    icon-css: fa fa-fw fa-globe
 ---

 > `GreenfootKara` is a visual and interactive introduction to programming based on the [Greenfoot IDE](http://www.greenfoot.org).
-It combines the proven concept of the mini-world `Kara` with `Greenfoot`’s flexibility and ease of use.
+It combines the proven concept of the mini-world `Kara` with `Greenfoot`'s flexibility and ease of use.

 *Note: If you prefer to work with a professional IDE like **Eclipse or NetBeans** instead of Greenfoot, take a look at [GameGridKara](/library/gamegrid-kara/).*